CiscDoe/requests/README.md

 ### Cookies, huh?
 Server side cookies (via response header `SET-COOKIE`) are stored using the assistance of `shared_preferences`.
 Stored cookies will be send seamlessly on the next http requests you make to the same domain (simple implementation, similar to a web browser)

+## About this fork
+I created this fork for a project of mine as I came across two major problems of the original code:
+  1. Cookies sent together with a redirect HTTP response (e.g. 303) were ignored
+  2. Cookies using flags instead of keyword arguments ('HttpOnly' instead of 'HttpOnly=true' were not correctly parsed) Both problems are fixed in this fork.

+This fork provides a few more options ('followRedirect', 'maxRedirects' and 'client' for a custom HttpClient) and has a slightly changed API usage (see below) to clean up library code.

 ## Install